patricia92fa/ds-algorithms-notes/README.md

 - The graph must be **acyclic**, as this would prevent a linear ordering.
 - All DAGs have a topological order which can be computed in `O(1)` time.
 Simply build the graph taking into account the relationships between items.
 A common example is the ordering of taks i.e. one is a prerequisite of another.
 Then, traverse it using any traversal technique like BFS or DFS.
 Be mindful of where the traversal starts/stops and modify the result array if needed - e.g. DFS explores leaves first so you may need to reverse the result array.

+## Backtracking <a name="back"></a>
+The runtime of backtracking algorithms is `O(b^d)`, where `b` is the branching factor and `d` is the maximum depth of recursion.
+Backtracking is characterized by a number of decisions `b` that can be made at each level of recursion.
+If you visualize the recursion tree, this is the number of children each internal node has.

+## Combinatory 101 <a name="comb"></a>
+### Number of ways to partition a N elements into K subsets
+A Stirling number of the second kind counts the number of ways to partition a set of `n` objects into `k` non-empty subsets.
+We have `n + k - 1` places for dividors and elements, and `k - 1` divisors to choose from.
+So there are `C(n + k - 1, k - 1)` possibilities i.e.